rudderlabs/rudderstack-docs/rudderstack-api/user-suppression.md

 ## Contact Us

-To know more about the HTTP API spec, please feel free to [contact us](mailto:%20docs@rudderstack.com).
-You can also start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel, and we will be happy to help you.
+To know more about the User Suppression API, feel free to [contact us](mailto:%20docs@rudderstack.com) or start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel.